Azure-Samples/openai-end-to-end-baseline/README.md

    az ml workspace provision-network -n aihub-${BASE_NAME} -g $RESOURCE_GROUP
    ```

-### 2. Deploy a prompt flow from Azure AI Studio
+### 2. Deploy a prompt flow from the Azure AI Foundry portal

 To test this scenario, you'll be deploying a pre-built prompt flow.
 The prompt flow is called "Chat with Wikipedia" which adds a Wikipedia search as grounding data.
 Deploying a prompt flow requires data plane and control plane access.
-In this architecture, a network perimeter is established, and you must interact with Azure AI Studio and its resources from the network.
+In this architecture, a network perimeter is established, and you must interact with the Azure AI Foundry portal and its resources from the network.

 1. Connect to the virtual network via [Azure Bastion and the jump box](https://learn.microsoft.com/azure/bastion/bastion-connect-vm-rdp-windows#rdp) or through a force-tunneled VPN or virtual network peering that you manually configure.